E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

   [adam@mbp2600 example (tmpsquash)]$ git format-patch master 0001-My-squashed-commits.patch

-To include a patch file do something like the following (take a look at the source code of this document to see the syntax required to get this):
+To include a patch file do something like the following:

-..
-Below I am telling Sphinx that the included file is C code, if possible it will then do syntax highlighting.
-I can
-    even emphasise partiuclar lines (here 2 and 9-11)

-.. .. literalinclude:: ./simple.patch
+.. literalinclude:: ./simple.patch
    :language: c
    :emphasize-lines: 2,9-11
    :linenos:

-..
-I can't highlight the langauge syntax of a patch though so I have to exclude
-    :language: c

-.. literalinclude:: ./simple.patch
-   :emphasize-lines: 2,9-11
-   :linenos:

-If the patch is very long you will probably want to add it as a subpage which can be done as follows
+If the patch is very long you will probably want to add it as a subpage so let's do that now

 .. toctree::
    :glob: